 The form factor is also huge and it’s a lot less obtrusive and much easier to store.

-This cheap streaming microphone is considered a smaller sibling to the Blue Yeti mic since it’s smaller in size and much more affordable.
+This cheap streaming microphone under 100 dollars is considered a smaller sibling to the Blue Yeti mic.

 The biggest difference is in the recording sample rates and a few more features, but for 30% less money it’s definitely worth considering this option.